Orchard-IOD/mini-project3-dev/README.md

 + Mongoose
 + CORS // Allows frontend-backend communication.
 Browsers block requests between different domains for security.
 + jsonwebtoken //To create a login token that the frontend stores and uses to access protected routes.
-+ bcryptjs //To hash and protect user passwords before saving them in MongoDB.
 + dotenv
 + colors //colors is a small Node.js package that lets you add colours and styles to the text you print in the terminal.
 + nodemon